YanWittmann/rw-collection-index/readme.md

 ## Data and Features

-- Complete listing of all:
+Complete listing of all:
   - Pearls (Vanilla, Downpour)
   - Broadcasts
   - Five Pebbles Pearls
   - White Pearls
   - Broadcast Pearls
   - Developer Commentary
   - Item Descriptions
   - Iterator Dialogue (LttM, FP) (relevant selection)
   - Echoes Dialogue

-- Location details with map links
-- Progressive unlock and hint system for spoiler-free exploration
+Further features:
+- Links to the locations on the interactive Rain World map.
+- Spoiler/Unlock mode where all items start hidden ("?") and can display progressive hints if needed.
+- URL stores currently selected entry and transcriber to easily share contents with others.
-- Search functionality
+- Search functionality that allows to perform a full-text search across all entries.

 Information is sourced from the [Rain World Wiki](https://rainworld.miraheze.org/wiki/Pearl/Dialogue) and the game itself.